pyrmont/articles.inqk.net/_posts/2019-05-07-back-on-twitter.md

 After almost a year and a half, I got back on Twitter again at the end of April.
 I'd never completely left the service but I'd not written a tweet that wasn't a @mention since December 2017[^1] and I'd stopped checking my timeline with any regularity.

 The reason to return was my increasing involvement in the Clojure community.
 Micro.blog has a great community atmosphere for the people using it but the reality is that it's a tiny, tiny proportion of the number of people on Twitter.
 As far as I know, _nobody_ using Clojure is on Micro.blog other than me and that makes it a pretty lonely experience.
-Twitter, for all its flaws, is still _the_ place where programming communities largely congregate.
+Twitter, for all its flaws, is still _the_ place where programming communities congregate.

 I'm trying four new things as part of my return.